LucaCanali/Miscellaneous/Spark_Notes/Spark_DataFrame_Histograms.md

 ## (SQL version) Generate histograms with Spark SQL

+This is  an example of how to generate histograms at scale using Spark SQL.
-Note this uses PySpark f-string to fill in parameters
+Note this uses Python's formatted strings to fill in parameters into the query text.

 ```
+# Generate a DataFrame with some data for demo purposes and map it to a temporary view

+num_events = 100
+scale = 100
+seed = 4242

+df = spark.sql(f"select random({seed}) * {scale} as random_value from range({num_events})")

+# map the df DataFrame to the t1 temporary view so it can be used with Spark SQL
+df.createOrReplaceTempView("data")

-table_name = "t1" # table or temporary view containing the data
+table_name = "data" # table or temporary view containing the data
 value_col = "random_value" # column name on which to compute the histogram
 min = -20  # min: minimum value in the histogram
 max = 90   # maximum value in the histogram
 bins = 11  # number of histogram buckets to compute
 step = (max - min) / bins

 histogram = spark.sql(f"""
 with hist as (